-Tony Johnson was a dreamchild: A kid who excelled effortlessly in school, never accepted handouts, and was determined to better himself, despite having a childhood that would’ve made Dickens blanch.
+Tony Johnson was a dreamchild: A kid who excelled effortlessly in school, never accepted handouts, and was determined to better himself, despite having a childhood that might have made Dickens blanch.
 What follows is Anthony Godby Johnson’s story as he told it in his 1993 memoir, A Rock and a Hard Place: One Boy’s Triumphant Story, and as experienced by some of the literary luminaries he befriended.

 By his twelfth birthday, Tony had already been to hell and back.
 Born to outwardly average parents in New York City sometime in 1978, he was brutally beaten and pimped out to his policeman father’s friends on a routine basis from the age of four.
 He was deliberately deprived of food, a proper bed, and even minimal affection.
 By rights, Tony should have suffered psychological damage that would make Harry Harlow’s monkeys look as calm as monks, but Tony had the fortune to be an infinitely old soul with a blazing intellect.
 He mothered himself with episodes of Mr. Rogers and aspirin, and took such solace in study that he was transferred to a Brooklyn school for gifted children.
 Even a spell of suicidal depression at age 11 couldn’t keep him down, for he found unexpected salvation in the form of a suicide-hotline worker.
-The man, Johnson (a pseudonym), immediately dispatched a social worker named Vicki to rescue Tony.
-Finally freed from the pedophile ring in 1989, the boy was diagnosed with several serious ailments, including untreated syphilis that had reached such an advanced stage it caused permanent damage to his lungs.
+This man, Mr. Johnson (a pseudonym), immediately dispatched a social worker named Vicki to rescue Tony.
+Finally freed from the pedophile ring in 1989, Tony was diagnosed with several serious ailments, including untreated syphilis that had reached such an advanced stage it caused permanent damage to his lungs.
 He would spend most of his teen years in and out of hospital, always on the verge of death.

 The Make-a-Wish Foundation supplied 14-year-old Tony with a computer so he could begin writing his life story.
 This would not be the story of his near-destruction at the hands of his parents and their buddies, but the story of his salvation, and the blooming of love and compassion that followed.
 Vicki, Johnson, and a coterie of new friends relentlessly encouraged Tony to fulfill his destiny.
 To do that, he would need some mentors.
 One of them was AIDS counselor Jack L. Godby, a gay black man from Arkansas who got to know Tony through correspondence and phone conversations.
-Godby formed such a close bond with Tony that Godby became “Pops” (Johnson was “Dad”).
-Tony collected several such “moms” and “dads” in his teen years, as though overcompensating for the loss of his own family.
+Godby formed such a close bond with Tony that Godby became his “Pops” (Johnson was “Dad”).
+Tony collected several such “moms” and “dads” in his teen years, as though overcompensating for the absence of his biological family.

 Tony was drawn to the stories of other survivors, writers like Paul Monette and Armistead Maupin, both of whom had both been touched by AIDS.
 (Maupin had lost friends and lovers to AIDS, and Monette had been diagnosed in 1991).
-At thirteen, Tony was such a devoted fan of Monette, he traded sports magazines for copies of his novels Love Alone and Borrowed Time during one of his many hospital stays.
-He raptly listened to radio installments of Maupin’s Tales of the City, the bittersweet sexual adventures of a group of gays and lesbians in ’70s and ’80s San Francisco.
+At thirteen, Tony was such a devoted fan of Monette that he swapped sports magazines for copies of his novels Love Alone and Borrowed Time during one of his many hospital stays.
+He raptly listened to radio installments of Maupin’s Tales of the City, the bittersweet adventures of a group of gays and lesbians in ’70s and ’80s San Francisco.
 Though he was a typically girl-crazy teenager, Tony was extremely sympathetic to the persecution suffered by gays and lesbians.

 Monette, Maupin, and Mr. Rogers all provided blurbs for A Rock and a Hard Place: One Boy’s Triumphant Story.
 Maupin wrote, “I want to be like this young man when I grow up.”
 Monette and Jack Godby provided introductions for the book, Fred Rogers the afterword.
 Crown Publishers released the book in 1993, when Tony was just fifteen years old.
 He wasn’t expected to live long.

 Armistead Maupin became more closely involved with Tony than any of the boy’s other mentors soon after his editor, David Groff of Crown Publishers, sent him a copy of Tony’s manuscript for perusal.
 A warm but unfawning phone call from Tony reinforced his impression that this boy had a unique voice.
 Maupin became one of the many adults to phone Tony at his new home in the Midwest to offer him ongoing support and encouragement.
 Like the others, he discovered that Tony, laid up in bed most the time and too weak to do anything that other 14-year-olds do, gave far more than he took.
-He could relate to adults on an entirely mature level, and he radiated humor and strength.
-In a string of late-night phone conversations that were often interrupted by Tony’s violent fits of coughing, the celebrated gay author and the tough-talking, scrappy teenager formed such a tight bond that Maupin tentatively began referring to Tony as his son.
+He could relate to adults on an entirely mature level, and he radiated humor.
+In a string of late-night phone conversations that were often interrupted by Tony’s violent fits of coughing, the celebrated gay author and the tough-talking teenager formed such a tight bond that Maupin tentatively began referring to Tony as his son.
 Tony called him Dad.

 In his fourteenth and fifteenth years, Tony lost a leg and a testicle to AIDS and contracted TB.
 Death seemed so imminent that his loved ones lived in fear of it, but Tony focused only on living.
 By all accounts, he rarely (if ever) slid into depression or self-pity.
 Everyone connected to him took courage from this precocious strength, and when it was published, A Rock and a Hard Place deeply affected readers across the U.S., from clinical social workers to grade-school teachers.
 Vicki set up a Geocities website, Tony’s World, through which her son could update fans on his condition and post articles on child abuse issues.
 His story was a wake-up call to all adults: Horrific child happens right around the corner from where you live.
 But love can bring trampled children to their feet.